"As it now appears

 Greenwood of West

-Ardesley who was a supervisor of John Field's Will of 1587.
+Ardesley who had been a supervisor of John Field's Will of 1587.

 The same family-tree also shows Greenwood's son